Netplait/netplait.github.io/README.md

-# Official website of Netplait
+# Official website of The Netplait Project
-This repository contains the source code to the official Netplait website featuring the project, downloads and documentations.
+This repository contains the source code of the official Netplait website featuring the project, downloads and documentations.